 Applying for a Graduate PLUS (FAFSA Required)

-- New and Returning Students: Sign your award letter and return it to the Office of Financial Aid to confirm the amount of Graduate PLUS Loan for processing.
+- New and Returning Students: Sign your financial aid offer and return it to the Office of Financial Aid to confirm the amount of Graduate PLUS Loan for processing.
+Financial aid offers can now be signed via the my MU portal.

 Graduate Students Deferring the Federal Graduate PLUS: Students must contact the Department of Education Applicant Services at (800) 557-7394 to ensure deferment status because student borrowers may need to submit an In-School Deferment Request form to the Direct Loan Servicing Center or repayment will begin immediately